www.hirhome.com

 An Associated Press wire dated 27 November 2004 reports that:

-“. . .in the Balata refugee camp near the West Bank city of Nablus, about 1,000 Palestinians -- including scores of armed, masked militants affiliated with Fatah -- demonstrated for the continuation of the uprising.
+“. . .in the Balata refugee camp near the West Bank city of Nablus, about 1,000 Palestinians -- including scores of armed, masked militants affiliated with PLO/Fatah -- demonstrated for the continuation of the uprising.

 SOURCES: